Getting Hosed: Internal City Emails Uncovered By CBS 2 Investigators Reveal The City Derailed An Investigation Into Bad Billing Practices

 CHICAGO (CBS) — Chicago’s “Getting Hosed.”
 Again.
 In our exposé of the City’s bad water billing system, we’ve asked over and over — why hasn’t anything been done to fix it?

 When we couldn’t get a straight answer from the City, we submitted a public records request for the City’s internal emails.
 They inundated us in more than two-thousand pages of emails.
 Enough to bury us.
-But instead, we went through each page and found where their priorities lay.RELATED: Chicago Weather: Bitter Cold Friday Morning, More Snow Friday Night; Record Cold Valentine's Day?
+But instead, we went through each page and found where their priorities lay.RELATED: Need For Second Doses Will Make It Harder To Find First Doses Of COVID-19 Vaccine In Illinois

 From The Bush To Bureaucracy